casey/just/README.md

 ### Shell Completion Scripts

 Shell completion scripts for Bash, Zsh, Fish, PowerShell, and Elvish are available in the [completions](completions) directory.
-Please refer to your shell’s documentation for how to install them.
+Please refer to your shell's documentation for how to install them.

 The `just` binary can also generate the same completion scripts at runtime, using the `--completions` command: